The Organizational Trust Index™ as a Window into Organizational Culture

 Trust is the foundation of all human interactions, and the cornerstone upon which high-performing organizational cultures are built.
 The Organizational Trust Index™ was developed by the Breckenridge Institute® as a method for measuring the level of trust in an organization and the degree to which an organization’s culture is either motivated by trust or driven by fear.
 Managers have two choices.
 They can either consciously build organizational trust, or they can allow day-to-day issues, ineffective communication, and misperception to erode trust and develop a fear-based culture.
 The six perspectives of the Organizational Trust Index™ can help managers evaluate the level of trust in their organization, determine the degree to which their culture is either motivated by trust or driven by fear, and provide a step-by-step process for building a culture that is based on trust.

-As a rule, managers and staff members in for-profit, non-profit and government organizations do not consciously ask these six questions, but they exist invisibly just below the surface of consciousness.
-What we believe about the six questions can be made visible by repetitively asking the question “why” in the face of organizational issues.
+What managers and staff members believe about how the six perspectives of trust manifest themselves in the day-to-day operations of your organization exists invisibly just below the surface of consciousness.
+What we believe about the six perspectives can be made visible by repetitively asking the question “why” in the face of organizational issues.
 For example, “Why do the managers consistently fail to share information, so the left hand does not know what the right hand is doing, even though they know that it negatively affects the overall performance of the organization?”
 The answer might be that managers are territorial so they don’t share information easily.
 The next question might be, “But why are managers territorial and why do they fail to share information even when they know it’s in the best interest of the organization?”
 Is it because they want to retain their own power?
 Do they view others as being incompetent to get the job done?
 Do they have different core values than their coworkers? and so on.
 The underlying causes and motivations of ineffective organizational performance are often traceable to an interlocking set of beliefs, tacit assumptions, and patterns of human interaction that emerge from the six perspectives of the Organizational Trust Index™.
-The answers that groups of managers and staff members give to the six questions are indicative of their level of trust in the organization and the degree to which the culture is either motivated by trust or driven by fear.

 Read Full Article...